|

 Background

-terminal capabilities designed for the SVr2 terminal database in
+repertoire of terminal capabilities designed for the SVr2 terminal

-the tables of boolean, numeric and string capabilities.
-Rather
+tables of Boolean, numeric, and string capabilities.
+Rather than

 added.
 The terminfo database uses a binary format; binary

-compatibility was ensured by using a header which gave the number
+compatibility was ensured by using a header that counted the

-of items in the tables for each type of capability.
-The
+number of items in the tables for each type of capability.

-Library developers rely upon the SVr4 documentation, and
+Library developers rely upon SVr4 documentation and reverse

-reverse-engineering the compiled terminfo files to match the
+engineering of compiled terminfo files to match the binary

-implementations copy the SVr2 binary format, which uses
+copy the SVr2 binary format, which uses 16-bit signed

-The format cannot represent very large numeric capabilities,
+The SVr2 format cannot represent very large numeric capability

-nor can it represent large numbers of special keyboard
+values, nor can it represent large numbers of key definitions,

 Although they may provide all of the standard capability

-features were added as needed, while others were added (out
+some features were added as needed, while others were added —

-differences from the list published by X/Open Curses.
-For
+terminfo database differs from the list published by X/Open

-example, ncurses can be configured with tables which match
+Curses. ncurses can be configured with tables that match the

-the terminal databases for AIX, HP-UX or OSF/1, rather than
+terminal databases for AIX, HP-UX, or OSF/1, rather than the

 • In SVr4 curses and ncurses, the terminal database is defined

-at compile-time using a text file which lists the different
+at compile time by interpolating a text file that lists the

-In principle, the text-file can be extended, but doing this
+In principle, the text file can be extended, but doing so

-file used in ncurses for terminal capabilities includes
+file used by ncurses for terminal capabilities includes

 memory_lock